-I grew up with a father that only stepped into the kitchen once a week on Saturday mornings.
+I grew up with a father who only stepped into the kitchen once a week—on Saturday mornings.
 On those mornings I'd wake up to the smell of bacon frying, the pancake griddle or waffle iron warming up, and the gathering of family in our kitchen.
 I loved those mornings.
 Good thing I married a man who has carried on this tradition in my own family.
-Ask any of our three children what their favorite Saturday morning tradition is and you'll here, "dad's pancakes!"
+Ask any of our three children what their favorite Saturday morning tradition is and you'll hear, "dad's pancakes!"
 However, for the past several years I let the pancakes pass me by because I didn't like the sugar rush from the white flour they were made with and the way I was hungry an hour after eating them.
-Well I'm thrilled to say that pancakes made with freshly milled, Staff of Life whole wheat flour are different.
+Well I'm thrilled to say that pancakes made with freshly milled, Honoré whole wheat flour are different.
 They not only taste amazing, I'm still full 4-6 hours after enjoying them.
 There's a reason why farmers have relied on pancakes over the years.
 They're nourishing and satisfying.
 Get ready to fill your home with the smell and taste of delicious Weekend Pancakes.

 - Sift and mix together dry ingredients.

 - Separate the 4 eggs into two bowls.

 - Whip the egg white until stiff and set aside.